NYUAD-CRC/crc-docs/_sources/hpc/jobs/parallel_job_array.rst.txt

         Number of jobs per group = 10000/8 = 1250

-    Now each group of job will run on one node and each standard compute node on Dalma has 28 CPUs (cores).
+    Now each group of job will run on one node and the parallel job array is submitted by default to dalma nodes which has 28 CPUs per node.
     This means that per each core (CPU), we will have

     ::